Study-Unit Description

 DEPARTMENT Faculty of Medicine and Surgery

-DESCRIPTION This study-unit is intended to integrate basic anatomy, physiology, biochemistry and pharmacology using much of the knowledge base already assimilated by the students over the first two years.
+DESCRIPTION This study-unit is intended to integrate basic Anatomy, Clinical Radiology, Physiology, Biochemistry and Pharmacology using much of the knowledge base already assimilated by the students over the first two years.
 The topics extend across a number of systems requiring that these be integrated with one another.
 Each topic will be covered by at least one lecture followed by an interactive tutorial session.
-The aim of the study unit is to make sure the student is well prepared for the clinical aspects of their course.
+The aim of the study-unit is to make sure the student is well prepared for the clinical aspects of their course.

 - To develop students’ abilities to integrate basic biomedical knowledge and skills;